Faculty see value and claim ownership of student learning through effective assessment and feedback.

-Feedback: Faculty give effective and timely feedback on all assignment, formative or summative in order to guide student learning and improvements.
+Feedback: Faculty give effective and timely feedback on all assignments, formative or summative, in order to guide student learning and improvements.

-Professional Development: Faculty and the unit invest in ongoing professional development to improve skills and be innovative and up to date in assessment and instructional design practices.
+Professional Development: Faculty and the unit invest in ongoing professional development to improve skills for providing innovative and up to date assessment and instructional design practices.

 Leadership Support: Administrative encouragement of assessment and investment and support in faculty innovation by rewarding faculty who demonstrate exceptional ability in this space.

 Assessment Plan: The unit creates a plan on how assessments are conducted, and data collected for improvement purposes.

 Systematic Assessment: Faculty create and are authors of systematic assessments that guide student learning objectives for all programs and courses.

 Course Reviews: Regular comprehensive course reviews and updates by faculty.

 Program Reviews: Regular program reviews by faculty leads, chairs and leadership.